SQL-MisterMagoo/BlazorBinding/BlazorBinding/Components/DocumentationSupport/DisplayCode.md

 ﻿# DisplayCode enhancement

+*Update: 5th Dec 2018*
+*Much of this has now been replaced by the new DisplayCode component which does not use JSInterop*

 When I saw SQL Mister Magoo's excellent BlazorBinding project I thought it would be an interesting experiment to try to add Code Syntax Highlighting to his `<DisplayCode>` component.